Buying real estate in Singapore?

 investing in real estate in Singapore

-Is hiring a lawyer mandatory for American property buyers?
+Is hiring a lawyer mandatory for Americans buying property in Singapore, and what does the lawyer handle?

 It's something we develop in our Singapore property pack.